jgunn987/leveldb-tests/readme.md

                                     // there must be and add/remove function on this level
                                     // sets or lists updates follow the format { $put: [...], $del: [...] }

+{en,de}crypt, enable on values
+Simdjson, for parsing json

 key space layout
 ================